-November 2018 – Both RAD-IT and SET-IT have been updated with new features and performance improvements.
+January 2019 – Both RAD-IT and SET-IT have been updated with bug fixes and performance improvements.
 See below for details.

-RAD-IT 8.2 has been substantially upgraded to provide improved integration with SET-IT and corrects issues with conversion and the Interfaces tab.
+RAD-IT 8.2 has been updated to correct issues with certain reports and to improve the web page output.
 Read more...

 The Architecture Reference for Cooperative and Intelligent Transportation (ARC-IT) provides a common framework for planning, defining, and integrating intelligent transportation systems.
 It is a mature product that reflects the contributions of a broad cross-section of the ITS community (transportation practitioners, systems engineers, system developers, technology specialists, consultants, etc.).

 ARC-IT is a reference architecture: it provides common basis for planners and engineers with differing concerns to conceive, design and implement systems using a common language as a basis for delivering ITS, but does not mandate any particular implementation.
 ARC-IT includes artifacts that answer concerns relevant to a large variety of stakeholders, and provides tools intended for transportation planners, regional architects and systems engineers to conceive of and develop regional architectures, and scope and develop projects.

 To get started, begin with the menu bar above:

 - Architecture contains links to all of the content inside the architecture, and describes the structure of the architecture.
 In particular: